Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 This code used a few wpilib classes and functions, like IterativeRobot, Joystick and CANTalon.
 A full reference for all these classes is at [robotpy.readthedocs.io/projects/wpilib/en/latest/api.html](http://robotpy.readthedocs.io/projects/wpilib/en/latest/api.html).

-## Next...
+## Next Steps

+- Notice that when you push both joysticks forward, the wheels move in opposite directions.
+How would you fix this?
-Tank Drive is easy to program but hard to drive.
+- Tank Drive is easy to program but hard to drive.
 Try rewriting your code so it only needs a single joystick&mdash;move it up and down to drive forwards and backwards, and left and right to turn.

-Or find some other way to improve it.
+- You can read buttons on the joystick with the code `self.leftJoystick.getRawButton(1)` (button 1 is the trigger, you can change this number for any other button on the joystick).
+Have a button on the joystick activate a *slow mode*, or shake the robot, or something else interesting.
+- Other ideas?